NFL Rumors: New England Patriots In ‘Wait-And-See’ Mode To Find Out If Tom Brady Returns Next Year

 The New England Patriots are still not sure if they will have Tom Brady back under center next season.

-As report from ESPN’s Mike Reiss noted that the team is focused on its playoff run and an earlier-than-usual start in the wild card round, and will wait until later to see if Brady is back for 2020.
-Reiss noted that sources close to the team said it is “anyone’s guess” whether Brady will return.
-Reiss said it was a truly “wait-and-see” situation and that there had been no contract talks between Brady and the Patriots since August, when the two sides had reached a revised deal.
+A new tweet from ESPN‘s Mike Reiss noted that the team is focused on its playoff run and an earlier-than-usual start in the wild card round, and will wait until later to see if Brady is back for 2020.
+He said that sources close to the team said it is “anyone’s guess” whether the quarterback will return, adding that it was a truly “wait-and-see” situation.
+Reportedly, there have been no contract talks between Brady and the Patriots since August, when the two sides had reached a revised deal.

 There has been plenty of speculation this season that Brady will find a new home for 2020.
-As The Inquisitr noted, both Brady and his longtime personal trainer put their Boston-area homes up for sale, and Brady’s contract is set to void after this season, which would allow him to test free agency for the first time in his career.
-Brady himself has added fuel to the speculation by refusing to say for certain if he will return to the Patriots, putting off questions about his future over the course of the season.
+As The Inquisitr noted, both the Super Bowl-winning signal-caller and his longtime personal trainer put their Boston-area homes up for sale, and Brady’s contract is set to void after this season, which would allow him to test free agency for the first time in his career.
+The quarterback himself has added fuel to the speculation by refusing to say for certain if he will return to the Patriots, putting off questions about his future over the course of the season.

 As Pro Football Talk noted, Brady refused to commit to any plans for 2020.

-“I think that has been a unique situation that I have been in because I think when you commit to a team for a certain amount of years you kind feel like [there is] the responsibility to always fulfill the contract,” Brady said.
+“I think that has been a unique situation that I have been in because I think when you commit to a team for a certain amount of years you kind feel like [there is] the responsibility to always fulfill the contract,” he said.

 “For me, it’s been good because I am just taking it day-by-day and I am enjoying what I have.
 I don’t know what the future holds and the great part is for me, football at this point is all borrowed time.”